dan-nagle/h2m/README.txt

 for instructions on updating to the latest version.

 1).
 Download and Build Clang/LLVM
-LLVM and Clang can be downloaded fron releases.llvm.org.
+LLVM and Clang can be downloaded from releases.llvm.org.
 To guarantee that all the needed files are present, download and build from source.
 A binary release is unlikely to have the needed header and CMake files.
 Clang/LLVM version 4.0.0 is the